This week in Parliament; Mid-year budget debate to dominate

 Majority and Minority Members of Parliament (MPs) will slug it out this week as they begin the debate on the mid-year fiscal policy review of the 2018 budget statement and economic policy of government presented by the Minister of Finance, Mr Ken Ofori-Atta, in Parliament in Accra last Thursday

-In his presentation, Mr Ofori-Atta said there would not be
+In his presentation, Mr Ofori-Atta said there would not be in VAT contrary to suggestions in certain quarters.

 Rather, he said the government was consolidating contributions to the Health Insurance Fund Levy and the Ghana Education Trust Fund (GETFund) portion of VAT into a separate Health and Education Levy.